OCA/account-financial-tools/account_lock_date_update/readme/DESCRIPTION.md

-Allow an Account adviser to update accounting lock dates.
+Allow an Accounting/Invoicing Administrator to update the accounting lock dates via a wizard dialog, without requiring System Administrator access.